 - The Subfund invests its assets primarily in equities and equity-type securities including depositary receipts (e.g. ADRs), participation certificates, dividend right certificates issued by companies worldwide of companies considered Rising Stars.
 Rising Stars are companies of any size in terms of market capitalization with considerable growth potential and with exposure to secular global mega trends such as technology disruption, demographics or climate change.
 Secular trends are identified by the Investment Manager at the date of the Prospectus and may evolve over time.
-The selection of investments is at the discretion of the Investment Manager. - 2) In addition, up to 10% of the Subfund's net assets may be invested in equities and equity-type securities including depositary receipts (e.g. ADRs) issued by companies worldwide which are not considered Rising Stars. - 3) The Subfund's exposure to issuers with a market capitalization of below three billion EUR will be limited to 30% of the Sub-Fund's net assets.
-The Subfund will not invest in issuers with a market capitalization of below five hundred million EUR. - 4) Further, up to 10% of the Subfund's net assets in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, callable deposits at credit institutions or other liquid instruments provided the term to maturity does not exceed twelve months.
+The selection of investments is at the discretion of the Investment Manager. - In addition, up to 10% of the Subfund's net assets may be invested in equities and equity-type securities including depositary receipts (e.g. ADRs) issued by companies worldwide which are not considered Rising Stars. - 3) The Subfund's exposure to issuers with a market capitalization of below three billion EUR will be limited to 30% of the Sub-Fund's net assets.
+The Subfund will not invest in issuers with a market capitalization of below five hundred million EUR. - 4) The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+Further, up to 10% of the Subfund's net assets in money market instruments as per paragraph h) of section 1) of Chapter 5, "Investment Restrictions", and/or in other liquid assets as per Chapter 3, "Investment Policy", including listed money market instruments, investments in the official foreign exchange market, time deposits at credit institutions or other liquid instruments provided the term to maturity does not exceed twelve months.